VA FileMan V. 22.2 Programmer Manual Banner

 Database Server (DBS) API

-MSG^DIALOG( ): Output Generator
+MSG^DIALOG(): Output Generator

-The subscripting of these arrays will tell the developer whether the dialog is a "Help" message, an "Error" message, or other dialog, such as a prompt.
-Different combinations of these messages may be returned from the DBS calls.
-In addition, error messages will be returned whenever an error occurs, either in the way the call was made or in attempting to interact with the database.
+Different combinations of these messages can be returned from the DBS calls.
+In addition, error messages are returned whenever an error occurs, either in the way the call was made or in attempting to interact with the database.

 Format